Welcome to Old World Garden Farms!

-Just five short years ago on a crisp fall weekend, we began work on what we now call Old World Garden Farms.
+Just six short years ago on a crisp fall weekend, we began work on what we now call Old World Garden Farms.
 A little 3 acre plot of land in the middle of Ohio, “The Farm” was little more than an overgrown thicket of small trees, thick brush, and a mess of poison ivy.
 After a long weekend of clearing the land with a rented walk-behind brush cutter, and a few painful weeks of dealing with poison ivy for Mary – we had carved out a little space to start our dream.

 With four kids in their teens heavily involved in extra-curricular activities, and with each of us juggling our own professional career, we wanted to build a place to be able to start to simplify our life – and enjoy our love of the outdoors and all it has to offer.